nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Your friend's home address so that you don't have to remember their address whenever you want to hang out with them.

 This field can take any values, but it should not be blank.
+It is okay for two friends to share the same address.

 ### Birthday